Frequently Asked Questions

 Yes.
 Many children are able to take their independence and ability to solve challenges and excel in a traditional school.

-Children may have a hard time acclimating to the rules of traditional schooling, but from an educational standpoint, Montessori often teaches the child skills that set them up for success in Elementary school, Middle school and beyond.
+Children may find acclimating to the rules of traditional schooling challenging, but from an educational standpoint, Montessori teaches children skills that set them up for success in elementary school, middle school and beyond.

-It is important to keep in mind that the individual circumstances of each child, the timing when the child starts in our school and the involvement of the parents in the educational process also play a significant role.
+It is important to keep in mind that the individual circumstances of each child, the timing of Montessori enrollment and the involvement of the parents in the educational process also play a significant role.

 Yes!
-Applying Montessori principles are crucial to setting a strong foundation for your child.
+Applying Montessori principles is crucial to setting a strong foundation for your child.

 Learn more about implementing Montessori principles in your home.